niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-For destroying session variables from the Admin application, add to each of the methods the parameter `'admin'`, for example:
+For destroying session variables from the application Admin space or other spaces, add to each of the methods the parameter `'admin'`, or the name of the space.
+For example:

 {% highlight php %}
 Auth::destroy('admin');